 If you’ve read about our adventures trying to save money then you’ll know what bargain food hunters we have become.
 Saving money on food abroad was harder, here’s what we learnt……

-4.Treat yourselves!
 It’s a little sad sitting in a dingy hotel room and eating pickled gherkins when you’re on holiday.
-We spent a while (feeling a little stupid) asking how much a glass was in different places but the search paid off when we found a warm and inviting bar selling wine for one euro.
+We spent a while (feeling a little stupid) asking how much a glass of wine was in different places but the search paid off when we found a warm and inviting bar selling wine for one euro.
 And it didn’t taste like vinegar either.

 Don’t go on a cheap getaway with Adam.
 Because he insists he needs to eat a baguette, a whole block of cheese, three apples and a banana for breakfast.
 Don’t ask how much he needs for lunch.